wenxingxing/wenxingxing.github.io/content/posts/substrate-weight.md

 - limited window per producer
 - limited amount of data per block: `MaximumBlockLength`
-- given `MaximumBlockWeight` and weight of extrinsic in the tx pool, we select the set of extrinsic to sautrate the block, while not exceeding the limit
+- given `MaximumBlockWeight` and weight of extrinsic in the tx pool, we select the set of extrinsic to saturate the block, while not exceeding the limit

-weight system for developer to tell the block production process how **hevey** an extrinsic is
+weight system for developer to tell the block production process how **heavy** an extrinsic is e
 ## Fees

 ```